ngiann/GaussianVariationalInference.jl/README.md

 ## Basic usage

-To install this package, please switch in the REPL into package mode and add using `add ApproximateVI`.
+To install this package, please switch in the Julia REPL into package mode and add using `add ApproximateVI`.

 The package is fairly easy to use.
 Currently, the only function of interest to the user is `VI`.
 At the very minimum, the user needs to provide a function that codes the joint log-likelihood function.